imRaazy/atari_breakout_DQN/README.md

 will save the trained models as following: models/"folder_name"/model_"name" and models/"folder_name"/model_target_"name".

 ## Evaluation ##
-In [Evalutaion.ipynb](Evalutaion.ipynb) is possible to see a comparison between the different approaches.
+In [Evaluation.ipynb](Evalutaion.ipynb) is possible to see a comparison between the different approaches.
 The first plot shows the collected data during training in terms of Average Reward per Episode and Average Action Value for each model.
 The second one shows the Average Reward per Episode obtained by testing all the different models over 30 games.